martinklepsch/martinklepsch.org/content/onehundred/2021-02-16-mobile-first-constraints.md

 To end this, here's a nice quote from [Kate Aronowitz](https://twitter.com/katearonowitz), back then Facebook’s Director of Design:

-> “We’re just now starting to get into mobile first and then web second for a lot of our products.
-What we’re finding is that the designers on mobile are really embracing the constraints \[and] that it’s actually teaching us a lot about how to design back to the desktop,”
+> We’re just now starting to get into mobile first and then web second for a lot of our products.
+What we’re finding is that the designers on mobile are really embracing the constraints \[and] that it’s actually teaching us a lot about how to design back to the desktop,